-A. Financial Assets Attached B. Amounts Receivable from Directors, Officers, Employees, Rela ted Parties and Principal Stockholders (Other than Affiliates) Attached C. Amount Receivable from Related Parties which are Eliminated durir ng the Consolidation of Financial Statements Attached D. Intangible Assets and Other Assets Attached E. Long-term Debt Not Applicable F. Indebtedness to Related Parties (Long-term Loans from Rela ted Companies) Not Applicable G. Guarantees of Securities of Other Issuers Not Applicable H. Capital Stock Attached
+A. Financial Assets Attached B. Amounts Receivable from Directors, Officers, Employees, Rela ated Parties and Principal Stockholders (Other than Affiliates) Attached C. Amount Receivable from Related Parties which are Eliminated duri ng the Consolidation of Financial Statements Attached D. Intangible Assets and Other Assets Attached E. Long-term Debt Not Applicable F. Indebtedness to Related Parties (Long-term Loans from Rela ated Companies) Not Applicable G. Guarantees of Securities of Other Issuers Not Applicable H. Capital Stock Attached I. Schedule of all the effective standards and interpretation Attached J. Reconciliation of retained earnings available for dividend declaration Not applicable K. Map of the relationship of the Company within the Group Attached